How Young Adults with Epilepsy Was Born: Addressing an Unmet Need

-In 2022, I found myself searching for something that didn’t exist—a supportive community where my young adult son, and others like him, could connect, find resources, and feel understood.
-With the encouragement of his Epileptologist, Dr. Stella Legarda, I set out to fill that gap.
-What started as a deeply personal mission quickly gained momentum, evolving into something bigger than I ever imagined.
+In 2022, I was searching for something that didn’t exist—a supportive community for my young adult son and others like him.
+They needed a space where they could connect, find resources, and feel understood.
+Encouraged by his Epileptologist, Dr. Stella Legarda, I embarked on a mission to fill that void.
+What began as a personal quest quickly grew into something larger than I ever anticipated.
 In March 2023, we officially launched YAWE as a nonprofit.

 Building a Stronger Community Through Epilepsy Peer Support Groups